lukecassidy/launch-box/README.md

 ./eat.sh -d
 ```

+Alright, here’s a more casual rewrite of that section, keeping it simple and friendly:

+---

+## Run When You Need It

+There are lots of different ways to run it from here.
+You can fire off eat.sh straight from the terminal.
+You could configure the script to run on startup.
+Another approach is to pop a button in the macOS menu bar and run it when you need it.
+I like this approach so I'll outline it here.

+### Add a Menu Bar Button (using Shortcuts)
+1. Open the Shortcuts app.
+2. Make a new shortcut → add Run Shell Script.
+3. Drop in the full path to your script, e.g.:
+/Users/you/my-launch-box/eat.sh
+4. In the shortcut settings, turn on 'Pin in Menu Bar'.

+That’s it.
+Now you've got button in your menu bar that kicks everything off with one click 🌯.

+---

 ## TODO
 - [ ] Add gif of usage to README.md.
-- [ ] Add instructions for script to run automatically on startup.
+- [x] Add instructions for script to run on menu bar click.
-- [ ] Add checks for required dependencies.
+- [x] Add checks for required dependencies.
 - [ ] Expand iTerm config.
 - [ ] Support multiple Chrome profiles.
 - [ ] Make plugins more user friendly (currently hardcoded to my setup).